ENCCS/upscalingAIworkflows/content/build_contain.rst

       image configuration but it doesn't provide the best support for our ultimate goal of **reproducibility**.
-If you spend time sitting at your terminal in front of a shell typing different commands to add configuration, maybe you realise you made a mistake so you undo one piece of configuration and change it.
+If you spend time sitting at your terminal in front of a shell typing different commands to add configuration, maybe you realize you made a mistake so you undo one piece of configuration and change it.
 This goes on until you have your completed configuration but there's no explicit record of exactly what you did to create